dfgitn4j/repl-cypher-shell/README.md

     [*] ANY other parameters are passed through as is to cypher-shell.

-### BUGS:
+### Issues:

   - There has to be.

-### Hints and distractions
+### Hints & Distractions

  - Unfortunately this is a shell script that has been tested mainly on Mac OSX, and ubuntu.
    Seemed to work OK in a Windows Subsystem for Linux.
+This really should've been written in Python for portability, but hey, most of the shell code was already written... so someday, maybe.